xperseguers/t3ext-extractor/README.rst

 Apache Tika
 -----------

-This extension is capable of extracting loads of metadata and guess the language of documents from many many file formats.
+This extension is capable of extracting loads of metadata and guess the language of documents from many file formats.
 It requires Java in order to be able to run a JAR archive you have to manually download and place wherever you want on your server.

-Make sure to "Clear all caches" when installing this extension as the activation of the various tika services is triggered by this TYPO3 mechanism.
+Make sure to "Clear all caches" when installing this extension as the activation of the various Apache Tika services is triggered by this TYPO3 mechanism.

 Additional information: http://typo3.org/extensions/repository/view/tika